-A 4-hour seminar on a Saturday afternoon — a great introduction to charting.
+A 6-hour seminar on a Saturday afternoon — a great introduction and broad overview to technical analysis and charting.
 The handout notes binder (100+ pages) is included.
 It is suggested (but not essential) to attend the Share Market Secrets seminar before this one.

 should you attend this Must-Do event?

 seminars are prepared and presented by independent trainer/consultant Robert

 Brain (aka Brainy).